Frequently Asked Questions (F.A.Q.s)

 The number of lessons you may need depends on many factors, including your learning speed and especially on how much practice you get between lessons, and also the type of practice you can get.

-The 12 DTAL vouchers do NOT guarantee that you will be ready for your licence after they are used up, in most cases extra lessons beyond the first 12 are necessary and you are encouraged to get as much practice with family or friends as you can.
-(Students are limited to no more than 2 voucher-funded lessons per week, to give them an opportunity to practice.
+The 10 DriveSafe e-vouchers do NOT guarantee that you will be ready for your licence after they are used up, extra lessons are often necessary and you are encouraged to get as much practice with family or friends as you can.

 There is no substitute for experience!
 Your instructor can advise when you are ready for the practical test.